Reverse Hoteling: Best Practices for the Hybrid Office

 Facility managers (FMs) who need to optimize for hybrid work may turn to reverse hoteling if they need to offer permanent, assigned desks along with more flexible options.
-That said, using flexible office neighborhoods is usually a better way to improve space utilization and ensure a safe return to the office.
+By blending assigned desks with on-demand flexibility, reverse hoteling offers a solution that can optimize space utilization, enhance collaboration, and support employee well-being.

 What is reverse hoteling?